 In the face of global and regional challenges, genuine and sustainable partnerships will continue to be crucial to achieving sustainable longer term outcomes.
 SPC, its members and partners remain united in our shared aspiration for a prosperous and sustainable future for all.
 To those same ends, SPC will redouble its efforts to ensure the organization is in the best shape to deliver on those outcomes so that all Pacific people can lead free, healthy, and productive lives, leaving no one behind.

-Dr Colin Tukuitonga has been the Pacific Community Director-General since January, 2014.
+Dr Colin Tukuitonga was appointed Pacific Community Director-General in January, 2014.

 Dr Tukuitonga, from Niue, is also currently a commissioner for the World Health Organization (WHO) Global Commission on Ending Childhood Obesity.